 Wisconsin does not have specific export requirements for swine.
 Please contact the state or nation of destination to learn the import requirements.

-As states work to curb the spread of SECD animal movement rules are changing rapidly.
+As states work to curb the spread of disease, animal movement rules can change rapidly.
 We encourage you to contact the state of destination before every shipment.